Quote Generator

 What templates are available?

-Can I include VAT on quotes?
+Can I include VAT or sales tax on quotes?

 How do I save and reuse quotes?